As a dog owner you may be surprised to hear I am a BIG fan of Cat Litter even though I don’t have a cat

 Freshen up your rubbish bins

-Try adding a few tablespoons of aromatic cat litter to the bottom of your musty wheelie bin, rubbish bin or plastic laundry basket to freshen them.
-Take an empty shoe box and place some cat litter inside, then position in your garage, shed or even gym locker for a fresher smelling space.
+Add a few tablespoons of scented cat litter to the bottom of your musty wheelie bin, rubbish bin or plastic laundry basket to freshen them.
+Take an empty shoebox and place some cat litter inside, then position it in your garage, shed, or gym locker for a fresher smelling space.

 Dry out your damp mobile phone

-You have probably heard of or even googled how to resurrect your water-damaged mobile phone, however cat litter probably works better than rice for drying small electronic devices.
-Wrap your phone first in a sock, this is to prevent any litter entering the phone or scratching the screen, then immerse the sock-wrapped phone in a bag of cat litter and leave for a few days.
+You have probably heard of or even googled how to resurrect your water-damaged mobile phone, however, cat litter probably works better than rice for drying small electronic devices.
+Wrap your phone first in a sock.
+This is to prevent any litter from entering the phone or scratching the screen, immerse the sock-wrapped phone in a bag of cat litter and leave for a few days.
 When dried, there should be no sign of any moisture on the phone screen.

 Absorbs oil spills on your Garage floor

-If you enjoy doing your own car mechanics and vehicle servicing, chances are you will get spills of oil or grease on the floor of the garage.
-It’s impossible to clean with water but liberally sprinkle cat litter onto the fluids, leave to absorb for a while, then sweep away the residue.
+If you enjoy doing your car mechanics and vehicle servicing, chances are you will get spills of oil or grease on the garage floor.
+It’s impossible to clean with water but liberally sprinkle cat litter onto the fluids, leave them to absorb for a while, and then sweep away the residue.

 Freshen up your fridge

-Most of us know about adding baking soda to our fridges to eliminate strong food smells, however, cat litter works just as well.
-Simply add some to a small container and place near to the rear of the fridge to absorb those nasty smells.
+Most of us know about adding baking soda to our fridges to eliminate strong food smells.
+However, cat litter works just as well.
+Add some to a small container and place them near the rear of the fridge to absorb those nasty smells.

 Saving money

-As we all seem to be constantly trying to save money, one of the most advantageous and economic items on your shopping list has to be cat litter.
-With so many uses for it in and around the home, besides using it for your cat’s toilet, every household should have some to hand.
-Kitty litter is one of the best buy items around, especially the clay type of cat litter.
+As we all seem to be constantly trying to save money, one of the most advantageous and economical items on your shopping list has to be cat litter.
+With so many uses in and around the home, besides using it for your cat’s toilet, every household should have some to hand.
+Kitty litter is one of the best buy items, especially the clay type cat litter.